GoogleCloudPlatform/talk-to-docs/README.md

 ## Getting Started

-To get started with the GenAI solution accelerators, follow the instructions in the terraform deployment [instructions](terraform/README.md).
+To get started with the GenAI solution accelerators, follow the [instructions](terraform/README.md) in the terraform deployment.
 It will provide you with step-by-step guidance on how to set up your environment.

 ## Contribution Guidelines